Normal generators for mapping class groups: Asymptotic translation lengths on curve graphs

-The rest of this article is devoted to explain how we constructed a sequence in the above theorem.
+The quantities 577 and 578 arise from intersection numbers between curves whose associated Dehn twists are used in the construction of $f_g$.
+The rest of this chapter is devoted to explain how we constructed a sequence in the above theorem.
 An idea to construct pseudo-Anosov mapping classes that do not normally generate mapping class groups is considering finite covers and taking the lifts of a fixed pseudo-Anosov mapping class.
-Such lifts possess periodic behavior, from which we deduce that they are not normal generators.
-Moreover, as the genus gets bigger, more simple closed curves have common disjoint simple closed curves, which would make the distance in curve graphs smaller.
+Such lifts possess a periodic behavior, from which we deduce that they are not normal generators.
+Moreover, as the genus gets bigger, more simple closed curves have common disjoint simple closed curves, which would make the distance in the curve graphs smaller.
 It would be a good exercise to modify the construction to obtain the upper bound of $L_{\C}(\I_g)$ in \eqref{eqn.asymp}.
 See the work of Baik and Shin \cite{BaikShin_Torelli} for the proof of the precise asymptote of $L_{\C}(\I_g)$.